evias/evias.github.io/_posts/2019-07-29-Security_Token_Standard_for_Symbol_from_NEM.md

 tags: [Blockchain, security token, NFT, tokenization]
 style: border
 color: primary
-description: This publication defines a standard for issuance and management of security tokens on Symbol.
-This standard will be structured
+description: This publication defines a standard for the issuance and management of security tokens and NFTs using Symbol from NEM technology.
-            as such that standard interfaces will be defined to facilitate operations and interrogations related to security tokens and NFTs.
+            This standard is structured as such that standard interfaces are defined to facilitate operations and interrogations related to security tokens and NFTs using compatible blockchain networks.
 external_url: https://github.com/evias/NIP/blob/master/NIPs/nip-0013.md
 ---